The Bankrate promise

 - Competitive interest rates.
 Banks tend to offer some of the best interest rates if your credit score is good enough — though credit unions can sometimes beat those rates.

 - Eligibility requirements.
 Typically, loans from banks carry more strict requirements such as credit score or debt-to-income ratio.

-- Best service reserved for current customers.
-While current account holders can benefit from specialized services, those without an existing relationship may not be favored.
+- Best service is reserved for current customers.
+While current account holders can benefit from rate discounts, those without an existing relationship may not be favored.

 Much like a bank auto loan, financing your vehicle through a credit union provides you the reliability of a large institution coupled with personalized service.
 The non-profit membership structure of the lender also can mean more competitive rates for its members.

 As of 2023’s first quarter, credit unions offered an average of 5.38 percent for a 60-month car loan compared to 6.06 percent from a bank-backed option, according to the National Credit Union Administration.
 Parsons Federal Credit Union, for example, has a minimum APR of 4.99 percent, below the national average.